 With e-commerce and global shipping at its all-time peak, there are many who love collecting shoes.
 While not realising that it’s a gimmick to make you spend and buy into your own spend trip because after you buy new shoes then you have to go out to show them off.
 And that involves spending money and those by default help the corporation wins again.
 Think about it, do you really need more than five pairs of shoes?

--> Marrying too quick
+-> Marrying too quick could be a mistakes

 Finding your soul mate or at least your so-called life partner and getting married to them is a beautiful part of life’s journey.
 But getting married too soon has its own flaws.
 It adds a lot of responsibilities and changes the way you look at life.
 Since now you have to think about life as minimum two as opposed to just living life on your own terms.